peter88213/novelyst/docs/help/chapter_menu.md

 You can add a chapter to the tree with **Chapter > Add**.
 - The new chapter is placed at the next free position after the selection, if possible.
-- Otherwise, the new chapter is placed at the beginning of the "Narrative".
+- Otherwise, the new chapter is placed at the beginning of the "Book" tree.
 - The new chapter has an auto-generated title.
 You can change it in the right pane.

 ---